LIKO-12/LIKO-12/README.md

 ## Project Status

-​The project is no longer under maintenance, Rami has to move on into other projects.

-It's very welcome to fork it, and if a fork gained much improvements it can be linked in the original repository.
+I've (Rami) returned to working on this project on my very scarce free time, perhaps with some slow development LIKO-12 can see the light of the day again.

 ## Thanks to the LÖVE Community